Open Compute Project (OCP) Foundation - Press Release Policy

 OCP Boiler Plate

-The Open Compute Project Foundation is a 501(c)(6) organization which was founded in 2011 by Facebook, Intel, and Rackspace.
-Our mission is to apply the benefits of open source to hardware and rapidly increase the pace of innovation in, near and around the data center’s networking equipment, general purpose and GPU servers, storage devices and appliances, and scalable rack designs.
+The Open Compute Project Foundation (OCP) was initiated by Facebook in 2011 with a mission to apply the benefits of open source and open collaboration to hardware and rapidly increase the pace of innovation in, near and around the data center’s networking equipment, general purpose and GPU servers, storage devices and appliances, and scalable rack designs.
 OCP’s collaboration model is being applied beyond the data center, helping to advance the telecom industry & EDGE infrastructure.

 Look for products that have an OCP Accepted™ or OCP Inspired™ icon.